 What Are The Information Reported On Tax Form 990?

 For Nonprofit tax filing, your 990 Form needs to have information related to your organization like its mission and other major activities.
 The organization must disclose the financial details based on its expenses, revenues, liabilities, and assets.

 Now the IRS needs to make sure that the organization is worthy or can maintain itstax-exempt status.
 For that, it needs more details regarding the kind of activities it engages in the given year.

-A huge part of the form requires information related to how the organization is governed, and the names of the directors, officers, highly compensated employees and other individuals who are involved in handling the organization.
-Those organization who over-compensates the management will end up in jeopardizing theirtax-exempt status with the IRS.
+A huge part of the 501c3 tax returns requires information related to how the organization is governed, and the names of the directors, officers, highly compensated employees and other individuals who are involved in handling the organization.
+Those organization who over-compensates the management will end up in jeopardizing their tax-exempt status with the IRS.

 If I Want to See the Tax Form 990 of a Particular Nonprofit,How Can I View It?